HishaamDeVries/pos-system/Readme.md

 # Point of Sale Application Using React, JavaScript and CSS

+# What is the purpose of this app

+- This web app is a point of sale system ment for self-own or small businesses which helps keep track of transactions made, inventory and sales made

 # To start both front and back-end at the same time.

 - npm run dev